francescopoli/MsTeams/GPO_InstallPshell/README.md

 <br>

 ## InstallTeams script

+InstallTeams.ps1 -> check local file system for Teams deployment (if already installed) InstallTeamsRegTest.ps1 -> check registry key for Teams deployment (if already installed)

-is all in the script comments:
+Is all in the script comments:

 .DESCRIPTION